sudikshaaslesha10/sudikshaaslesha10/README.md

 ## Open to opportunities in:

-Data Analyst roles
+- Data Analyst roles
-Junior Data Scientist roles
+- Junior Data Scientist
-Business Analytics
+- Business Analytics

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->